kotatogram/kotatogram-desktop/.github/CONTRIBUTING.md

 * It **must not** confilct with exsiting features.
 If it's an alternative way of making this feature (e.g. showing text in other place), you should improve existing feature, and give user a choice unless there is no logical reasons for making a choice.
 * It **must** look as good and refined as possible.
 I can accept some "dirty" solutions, but in that case they should be optional, and disabled by default.
 Still, too "dirty" solution won't be accepted.
 * It **must not** violate [Telegram API Terms of Service][api_tos], e.g. features like Ghost Mode won't be implemented.

+## Contributing translations

+Translation contributions are currently accepted on [Crowdin](https://crowdin.com/project/kotatogram-desktop).
+Even though you can open an issue about translation here (e.g. requesting a new language) or submit a PR, Crowdin is the prefered way.

+Please note: if you submit a PR with translation, it won't be merged.
+Instead it will be updated on Crowdin.

 ## Build instructions